ByVictorrr/LambdaS3AdapterFromZipToFiles/README.md

 # LambdaS3AdapterFromZipToFiles
-A lambda function that is used when a set S3-PUT request is made in a specific S3 bucket.
-The file that is inserted is assumed to be a zip file containing images and jsons files.
-This function takes the zip file and decompresses the zip file into the inputted S3 bucket name.
+A lambda that triggers off a zip file S3-PUT event.
+It takes the inserted zip file and decompresses it into a constant variable(SRC_BUCKET).

+This lambda function expects two folders at the root of the source S3 bucket:
+1. images
+2. info

+## images folder
+This folder is where all the image files in the zip file are going to be extracted.

+## info folder
+This folder is where all the other files are stored.